 Firstly, share appreciation rights are distributed based on contribution, adhering to the value-oriented principle and tilting towards units with remarkable high-quality development.
 Secondly, share appreciation rights are distributed based on potential, which adheres to the development orientation and tilts to the key areas of "Cloudification and Digital Transformation" and high-end and high-quality talents.
 Thirdly, share appreciation rights are granted based on performances.
 The Company adheres to the performance-oriented principle and closely links the number of rights exercised with the Company's performance and employees' individual performance, and imposes penalties for failure to achieve performance targets.

-The scheme does not involve the grant of options over new shares or other new securities that may be issued by the Company (or any of its principal subsidiaries (including the grant of options for the purchase of any of such shares or securities) and therefore, it does not fall within the scope of, and is not subject to, the requirements under Chapter 17 of the Listing Rules.
+The scheme does not involve the grant of shares or other securities of the Company or any of its principal subsidiaries (including the grant of options for the purchase of any of such shares or securities) and therefore, it does not fall within the scope of, and is not subject to, the requirements under Chapter 17 of the Listing Rules.
 Further details of the share appreciation scheme are set out in note 46 of the audited consolidated financial statements.

 (2) Establishment and implementation of the appraisal mechanism and incentive mechanism for senior management during the Reporting Period